artificialnouveau/archived_artificialnouveau.github.io/_teaching/2023_intro-to-voice-analysis.md

 Course Description
 ======

-Course Description:
-This course provides an introduction to the fundamentals of voice analysis using Python.
-Through practical examples and hands-on projects, students will learn how signal processing techniques can enhance their understanding of voice and speech.
-No prior programming experience is required, making it accessible for beginners.
 A more detailed course description can be provided upon request.